rrwick/Deepbinner/README.md

 This is accomplished using the `deepbinner classify` command, e.g.:
 ```
-deepbinner classify -s EXP-NBD103_read_starts -e EXP-NBD103_read_ends fast5_dir > classifications
+deepbinner classify --native fast5_dir > classifications
 ```

-Since the native barcoding kit puts barcodes on both the start and end of reads, it makes sense to supply both models to Deepbinner.
+Since the native barcoding kit puts barcodes on both the start and end of reads, Deepbinner will look for both.
 Most reads should have a barcode at the start, but barcodes at the end are less common.
 If a read has conflicting barcodes at the start and end, it will be put in the unclassified bin.
 The `--require_both` option makes Deepbinner only bin reads with a matching start and end barcode, but this is very stringent and will result in far more unclassified reads.
-If you are using rapid barcoding reads, then there is no end-read model – just use `-s SQK-RBK004_read_starts`.
+See more on the wiki: [Combining start and end barcodes](https://github.com/rrwick/Deepbinner/wiki/Combining-start-and-end-barcodes).
+None of this applies if you are using rapid barcoding reads (`--rapid`), as they only have a barcode at the start.

 [Here is the full usage for `deepbinner classify`.](https://github.com/rrwick/Deepbinner/wiki/deepbinner-classify)